 Rapid Impact Compaction (RIC)

-Rapid Impact Compaction/Rapid Dynamic Compaction (RIC/RDC) is a technique similar to Dynamic Compaction and can be used to increase the bearing capacity of weak soils through controlled impact energy being transmitted through a pad.
+Rapid Impact Compaction/Rapid Dynamic Compaction (RIC/RDC) is a technique like Dynamic Compaction and can be used to increase the bearing capacity of weak soils through controlled impact energy being transmitted through a pad.

-Using this technique, it is possible to compact most granular fills and certain silts, the best results being achieved when the soil comprises of well-graded particle sizes with fine content not more than 15%.
-This method can be used for in-situ soils as well as for compaction of fills for embankment construction.
+Using this technique, it is possible to compact most granular fills/soils, the best results being achieved when the soil comprises of well-graded particle sizes with less than 15% fine content.
+This method can be used for in-situ soils or for compaction of fills.